alterans-tech/the-four-ish-agentic-horsemen/README.md

 8. **Seventh Seal (QA & Resilience)**: E2E + DAST/SBOM; chaos drills; traceability matrix
 9. **White Throne (TDA)**: Certifies release readiness (evidence-based approval)

+## The Revelation

+Software development is not chaos - it's a series of seals to be opened in order.
+Each seal reveals its portion of the truth.
+Each horseman rides with purpose.
+The apocalypse isn't destruction - it's revelation, uncovering what was hidden, bringing order to chaos.

+Through the Seven Seals Framework, we transform the mystical into the mechanical, the mythological into the methodological.
+We don't just build software - we orchestrate revelation.

+---

+## Contributing

+The prophecy is not complete.
+New seals may be discovered, new scrollbreakers may join the legion.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to add your revelations.

 ## Context Engineering

 This framework is built on the principles of **Context Engineering** - the discipline of providing comprehensive context to AI agents for superior results.
 Each agent contains: